+At 31 December 2011, trade debtors of HK\$104,000 were individually determined to be impaired and full provision was made.
+Such impaired trade debtors were aged over 90 days.
 At 31 December 2010, no trade debtor was individually determined to be impaired.
-At 31 December 2009, trade debtors of HK\$146,000 were individually determined to be impaired and full provision was made and such impaired trade debtors aged over 90 days.
 There is no concentration of credit risk with respect to trade debtors, as the Group has a large number of customers.

-Other debtors represent reimbursable expenses paid on behalf of customers and amounts receivable from investee companies, which are held by the Group under available-for-sale financial assets, of HK\$4,323,000 (2009: HK\$4,260,000).
-The amounts receivable from investee companies are unsecured and has no fixed term of repayment.
-At 31 December 2009 and 2010, no other debtor was individually determined to be impaired.
+Other debtors represent reimbursable expenses paid on behalf of customers and amounts receivable from investee companies, which are held by the Group under available-for-sale financial assets, of HK\$4,072,000 (2010: HK\$4,323,000).
+The amounts receivable from investee companies are unsecured and have no fixed term of repayment.
+At 31 December 2010 and 2011, no other debtor was individually determined to be impaired.